First at last: Earnhardt’s lone 500 victory still resonates

 —

-Childress: I think the biggest thing was Dale’s confidence going into that race.
-He was always confident racing here.
+Childress: He was always confident racing here.
 But we all just felt like that was our day. … We knew we always had a shot.
 He was a man that could make up everything for us and he did that day.

 McReynolds: It just seemed like the deeper we got into Speedweeks, the better the car got.
 I think we finally reached the point that we really felt like the only team that could beat us is if we ended up doing something to beat ourselves.